Objectives

 4. End with a personal checklist of what still needs revision before the test.

-• Use short mixed questions so students reveal whether they can switch between equations, graphs, and practical contexts.
+• Use short mixed questions so you reveal whether you can switch between equations, graphs, and practical contexts.

-• Ask students to traffic-light each skill area so the test preparation is targeted.
+• Check whether you can traffic-light each skill area so the test preparation is targeted.

-• Students often know the equations but apply them to the wrong graph quantity.
+• Knowing the equations but apply them to the wrong graph quantity.
 Keep graph axes and quantity meanings explicit.

 • Weak unit handling and incomplete working are common just before the test.
 Model concise, correct written methods.

-• Set targeted revision based on the checklist students produce.
+• Set targeted revision based on the checklist you produce.

 • Use the slide deck or prior worksheet questions for any final independent practice.